 You will be standing in Verona’s largest piazza – Piazza Bra.
 The Roman Arena is right in the centre of the piazza and is surrounded by several cafes, restaurants and museums.
 Stroll along the piazza and take in the cities first charming vibes before visiting the Roman Arena.

-The amphitheatre used to be outside the cities walls in Roman times and has lasted throughout centuries as the city expanded around it.
+The amphitheatre used to be outside the cities walls in Roman times and has lasted for centuries as the city expanded around it.
 While the entertainment program is very different from that of the Roman era, the arena still functions as an entertainment venue today, and it is possible to see operas and plays there.

 There is an entry fee for the arena, but it is worth it!
 Once you are inside, you will notice how well preserved the arena is so that spending the 10€ feels worth it.
 The views from up top are pretty amazing, too.
 Standing in the arena, it is easy to imagine the role it played in the past.